n0th1ng-else/typescript-types-complex-example/article/ARTICLE.EN.md

 ui.notification.info("Document has been saved!");
 ```

-(we call a global API for notification dialog without custom button configuration)
+(we call a global API to show the notification dialog without custom button configuration)

 What do we need to do to make it available?
 We are going to enrich the **global** namespace with the `ui` variable: